enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 meta-description: >-
   A software developer at Enabled embarked on a remote working experiment in the Philippines for a month.
 Here’re the lessons learned and the verdict.
+description: >-
+  A software developer at Enabled embarked on a remote working experiment in the Philippines for a month.
+Here’re the lessons learned and the verdict.
+excerpt: >-
+  A software developer at Enabled embarked on a remote working experiment in the Philippines for a month.
+Here’re the lessons learned and the verdict.
 ---
 # The backstory